 Smell is linked directly to the taste of food as the flavour profile of each food is made up of a combination of tastes and smells.
 One of the reasons we savour chocolate is its pleasant scent, which can evoke memories of enjoyable times such as childhood pleasures or holidays.
 But the smell of food is not the only way our noses can enhance our tasting experiences.
 A study by Utrecht University has shown we can actually smell the joy of others via pheromones!
 Happiness is infectious, so if someone you’re dining with is enjoying their food, you’re more likely to enjoy yours too.
 So enjoy fine food with a fellow food lover to enhance the tasting experience!

 Luxurious materials are known to positively impact our enjoyment of food.
 For example, in tests, the same coffee has been noted to taste better from a porcelain cup than a plastic or polystyrene cup.
-And as we can all appreciate good presentation, I like to serve my guests luxury chocolates or delicate patisserie on fine china plates to encourage them to take their time, and savour the tasting experience.
+As we can all appreciate good presentation, serving your guests luxury chocolates or delicate patisserie on fine china plates may encourage them to take their time, and savour the tasting experience.

 If you love gastronomic experimentation, you’ll know how our senses contribute to the pleasure we take in tasting our food.
 How important, then, that we take the time to engage with our senses; after all, where luxury chocolate and other fine foods are concerned, what’s the rush?